View Your Cart

 Warm milk by running hot tap water into a glass and sit bottle in it.
 Kids will not drink if it is too hot or too cold.
 It's important that the goat's milk is warm just like it comes from their mama.
 We tested the temperature on our wrists, it should be just a touch warmer than or as warm as what you would offer a human baby.
 (A goat's normal body temp is 102-103 degrees F.) I heat mine to approx: 99-102 degrees and kids love it.

-I also use regular human baby bottles and nipples with success.
+I personally use regular human baby bottles and nipples with more success.

 Nigerian Dwarf Bottle Feeding Schedule